 - Uncontrollable feelings of doom6

 Types of Anxiety

 Anxiety is a relative term for a persistent feeling of anxiety or dread.
 The disorder can be further broken down into specific types of disorders.

 Individuals with social anxiety constantly feel fear or judgment from others6.
 For these people, social situations feel so intense that they appear beyond their control and may inhibit them from going about their daily lives.
 Key features of social anxiety include a racing heart, difficulty making eye contact and a rigid body posture with a soft voice6.

 People with panic disorder experience frequent panic attacks6.
-These are attacks of fear, loss of control and stress even with a lack of trigger.
+These are attacks of fear, loss of control, and stress even with a lack of triggers.
 While all individuals with this disorder will experience panic attacks, a panic attack does not necessarily mean you have the disorder.
 These attacks may occur daily or a few times a year.
 Key features include sweating, trembling tingling, and chest pain6.

 Individuals with a phobia – and intense fear or aversion – may experience widely out-of-proportion anxiety in the face of whatever they fear about the actual danger caused by the situation or object6.
 Some telling features of this disorder include taking active steps to avoid the feared object or situation and having an irrational worry about encountering it6.
 Graded exposure therapy is often used to overcome this disorder.

 The short answer is yes.
 Anxiety has been recorded on countless occasions with uncontrollable movements.
 For example, maybe you’re eye twitches when you’re speaking in front of a class, or your knee jerks when you’re in the waiting room for an appointment.
 Whatever the movement may be when in a high-stress, anxiety-triggering situations, body-twitching anxiety or panic attack, anxiety muscle spasms are possible.